pgroenbaek/trackshape-utils/README.md

 Although the module is named trackshape-utils, it has the capability to edit, remove, and build new geometry in any kind of MSTS/ORTS shape file - not just track shapes.

-The module is named as such because it includes utility functions that make working with track shapes, in particular, especially easy.
+The module is named as such because it includes utility functions that make working with track shapes especially easy.

 ## Installation